ignite/cli/docs/guide/interchange/03-walkthrough.md

 ## Order Book

-In this chapter you will build learn details about the order book and the containing commands.
+In this chapter, you learn details about the order book and the relevant commands.
 The next chapter contains the code for the implementation.
 First, learn what you are going to implement.
-To use the exchange start from creating a order book for a pair of tokens:
+To use the exchange, begin by creating a order book for a pair of tokens:

 ```bash
 interchanged tx dex send-create-pair [src-port] [src-channel] [sourceDenom] [targetDenom]